anhsirk0/awesome-config/README.md

 ## Features
 Minimal - no fancy effects, no fancy widgets (most of the themes are similar)
-Modular - Different files for keybindings, rules, rc.lua
+Modular (mostly) - Different files for keybindings, rules, rc.lua
 Rofi Scripts for some Useful tasks - control Volume, Brightness, Wifi, Emoji, BrowserMenu, Lollypop music

 ## Ef-Spring theme